 Your goals are set and you’ve got everyone on board to work towards a common digital outcome.

 Now is time to evaluate the capabilities within your company – not only the people and their skills, but more importantly, the company’s resources and infrastructure.
 Do you have the systems and resources in place for digital operations?

-This is the stage where you need to evaluate your internal resources, including the current technology build, systems, softwares, etc. This will give you a clear picture of the tools you already have and what else you need in order for a successful digital optimization.
+This is the stage where you need to evaluate your internal resources, including the current technology build, systems, AI, and software.
+This will give you a clear picture of the tools you already have and what else you need in order for a successful digital optimization.

 More often than not, it’s not the team’s incapabilities to deliver certain results, but the tools they are given.
 Make sure you give them what they need in order for them to successfully help you realize your goal of building a digital business.